-Japan Airlines (JAL), a recognized Eco-First company by the Ministiry of Environment of Japan, today announced its commitment to invest in and accelerate the development of sustainable aviation fuel (SAF) conversion technology.
+Japan Airlines (JAL), a recognized Eco-First company by the Ministry of the Environment of Japan, today announced its commitment to invest in and accelerate the development of sustainable aviation fuel (SAF) conversion technology.

 Based on the CO2 emissions standard set by the ICAO to reduce the impact of aviation greenhouse gas emmisions, JAL will form a strategic partnership with the Japan Overseas Infrastructure Investment Corporation for Transport & Urban Development (JOIN) and Marubeni Corporation, and invest in Fulcrum BioEnergy, Inc., to jointly develop SAF for the aviation sector.
 Through this action, JAL Group aims to realize the operation of an aircraft utilizing SAF technology and fulfill the targets outlined in the company`s Medium Term Management Plan - to actively contribute and tackle Global Sustainable Development Goals.
 JAL's share of the investment amount was 900 million yen.

 Based in Pleasanton, California, Fulcrum is leading the development of a reliable and efficient process for transforming municipal solid waste into transportation fuels including syncrude, SAF and diesel.

 Trademarks, brands, copyright and the other intellectual property rights material contained on this website belong to Japan Airlines Co., Ltd. or the applicable owners or third party.
 The material may be used only for personal use and for non-commercial purposes.